leo-baltus/devcon/README.md

 Response from the backend: "Failed to reach mongodb 😐"

-## 6 access frontend from outside the cluster
+## 6 Access frontend from outside the cluster
 ```
 kubectl describe service frontend
 open http://$(minikube ip):<nodeport>